(••) For the alkynes shows here, show the product(s) expected to ... | Channels for Pearson+

 Textbook QuestionTextbook Question

-(••) For the alkynes shows here, show the product(s) expected to form when treated under the following conditions: (ii) H₂, Pd/C, Pb(OAc)₂ , CaCO₃ (Lindlar's catalyst); (If you expect two products, show both. (c)
+(••) For the alkynes shows here, show the product(s) expected to form when treated under the following conditions: (iii) Na⁰ , NH₃ (liquid), ―33°C .
+If you expect two products, show both. (c)

 Verified Solution